jp31415926/Sportacus/README.md

    # git config --global push.default simple
    ```

 1. Create directory for project and make it the current directory.
+It is assumed this directory is the current directory for the rest of these instructions.

    ```bash
    # mkdir sportacus